 Provides clients an opportunity to sample a particular job of interest.
 Evaluations assess the client’s capabilities, if the goal is realistic, and whether training should continue in the chosen career path.
 This allows clients to experience several job sites, each lasting only a few days.

-Designed to assist an individual in successfully identifying and responding to potential job opportunities.
-The service addresses locating job opportunities, interviewing skills, and developing a job application/resume/cover letter.
-Learn how to follow up with employers, address potential barriers, and manage online profiles.
+Designed to assist clients with learning how to contact businesses, apply and interview with employers, network, and secure employment.
+Clients will also learn how to successfully identify and respond to potential job opportunities.
+This service addresses locating job opportunities, interviewing skills, and developing a job application/resume/cover letter.
+Learn how to follow up with employers, address potential barriers, and manager online profiles.

 Specialized training in obtaining work behaviors necessary to gain and maintain employment in the community.
 Program includes proper work habits, social skills, quantity/quality of work, hygiene, acceptance of supervision, and safety awareness.